 Therefore, narcissistic people who as the traits of their disorder are.
-Arrogance and dominance, so they believe they should be in control and are allowed to do as they please with little to no thought on how it would affect another as with another trait of the disorder they lack the empathy to care, so they can destroy others to feel significant without caring for who they hurt along the way so long as they get what they want and get their needs met, so long as they feel significant.
+Arrogance and dominance, so they believe they should be in control and are allowed to do as they please with little to no thought on how it would affect another as with another trait of the disorder they lack the Empathy to care, so they can destroy others to feel significant without caring for who they hurt along the way so long as they get what they want and get their needs met, so long as they feel significant.
 Also, as a trait of the disorder is a belief, they are special, and a sense of entitlement, they don’t think the rules apply to them and should be allowed to do as they please.
-Another trait is jealousy and envy, so they are very quick to feel jealous of others and with that belief they are special, they think they deserve to have what others have.
+Another trait is Jealousy and Envy, so they are very quick to feel jealous of others, and with that belief they are special, they think they deserve to have what others have.
 To have what they want, when they want without the empathy to care for who they harm along the way to get it, which they actually can feel significant when they hurt or control another.
 Narcissists often believe they above all others, they want to get to the top, and they want to do it the fastest way possible, if someone stands in their way they’ll destroy them any way they can, if someone criticises their power and significance, most narcissists will go all out to destroy.
 Some are far too lazy.

 Yes, most can control their behaviour, if there are consequences or witnesses, they can stop what they are doing, or cover things up.

-Some narcissists find it easier and less effort to try and charm back an ex than find another new.
+Some narcissists find it easier and less effort to try and charm back an Ex than find another new.

 Yet when they come back unconsciously it fills our significance, we feel loved by them, significant they want us, a certainty that they can fill our needs this time.
 The contribution that we can help them change.
-We are unique and the one who will change them, make them see the light etc., with all the trauma bond and wanting to feel connected, even though we know it’ll hurt us long term, it unwittingly and positively at first meets our human needs, to then be taken down again.
+We are unique and the one who will change them, make them see the light etc., with all the Trauma bonding, and wanting to feel connected, even though we know it’ll hurt us long term, it unwittingly and positively at first meets our human needs, to then be taken down again.

 When you love hard, and then you lose the love, then the love reappears, your love and connection unwittingly can make you settle for the bread crumbs of happiness they feed you.